 Now it’s time to make some espresso brownies.
 You will need to melt the chocolate before proceeding to any further steps.
 To start, in a small bowl you’ll melt butter in a microwave for 20-30 seconds until it’s melted then transfer to a large bowl.
 Then you whisk in granulated sugar and brown sugar until smooth and shiny.
 The mixture will be fluffy and light.
 Let it cool a little bit then whisk in eggs and vanilla extract until just combined.
 Add in melted chocolate.
 Make sure it’s not too hot or it will cook the eggs.

 Sift together flour, cocoa powder, espresso powder and salt into the wet mixture above.
-Then use a spatula to gently fold in the dry ingredients.
+Then use a rubber spatula to gently fold in the dry ingredients.
 Be careful not to over-mix as this will cause the brownies to be more cake-like in texture.
 Lastly, fold in the chocolate chips (or chocolate chunks) until evenly distributed.

 Pour the espresso brownie batter into a prepared pan and bake for 20-25 minutes until shiny and slightly cracked on top.
-Baking time can be adjusted depending on how fudgy you like you brownies to be.
+Baking time can be adjusted depending on how fudgy you like your brownies to be.
 Do not over-bake them so they stay fudgy after cooling.

 More Brownies Recipes: